+Banana plants are often mistaken for trees or palms - they are actually herbs.
 The banana is a perennial plant that replaces itself.
-Bananas do not grow from a seed but from a bulb or rhizome.
-The time between planting a banana plant and the harvest of the banana bunch is from 9 to 12 months.
-The flower appears in the sixth or seventh month.
-Bananas are available throughout the year - they do not have a growing 'season'.
+Bananas do not grow from a seed but from a bulb or rhizome, and it takes 9 to 12 months from sowing a banana bulb to harvesting the fruit.
+The banana flower appears in the sixth or seventh month.
+Unlike other fruit like apples which have a growing season, bananas are available all year round.

-Bananas are grown in tropical regions where the average temperature is 80° F (27° C) and the yearly rainfall is between 78 and 98 inches.
-They require moist soil with good drainage.
-In fact, most bananas exported are grown within 30 degrees either side of the equator.
+Banana plants thrive in tropical regions where the average temperature is 80° F (27° C) and the yearly rainfall is between 78 and 98 inches.
+Most bananas exported are grown within 30 degrees either side of the equator.
+The plants need rich, dark and fertile soils with steady moisture in the air and ground and good drainage.

-Plantations are predominant in Latin America and they require huge investment in infrastructure and technology for transport, irrigation, drainage and packing facilities.
-Smallholder production is less capital intensive and more labour intensive.
-This system is present mainly in the Eastern Caribbean because, due to topographical factors, it is not possible to use the plantation system.
+Banana plantations are predominantly found in Latin America.
+They require huge investment in infrastructure and technology for transport, irrigation, drainage and packing facilities.
+On the other hand, in the Eastern Caribbean, farmers tend to use smallholder production.
+This system is less capital intensive and more labour intensive, and is present because the physical features of the area mean it is not possible to use the plantation system.

-Banana growing is, in general, labour intensive, involving clearing of jungle growth, propping of the plants to counter bending from the weight of the growing fruit, and irrigation in some regions.
-As well as an intensive use of pesticides, the conventional production process involves covering banana bunches with polyethylene bags to protect them from wind, attacks of insects or birds and to maintain optimum temperatures.
+Growing bananas is, in general, labour intensive.
+It involves clearing jungle growth, propping of the plants to counter bending from the weight of the growing fruit, and irrigation in some regions.
+As well as an intensive use of pesticides, the conventional production process involves covering banana bunches with polyethylene bags to protect them from wind, insect and bird attacks, and to maintain optimum temperatures.

 Harvesting and ripening